- Rebooting Basics

 Submitted by admin on Tue, 12/06/2011 - 20:11

 Here's the latest research on Internet Addiction (which includes porn use).
 Other studies involving Internet gaming addiction and video game addiction can be found here.
-Internet addiction studies have already confirmed the presence of the three major brain changes caused by addiction: sensitization, desensitization and hypofrontality.
+Internet addiction studies have already confirmed the presence of several major brain changes caused by addiction.
 Sexual politics has discouraged isolating porn use from other forms of Internet activities.
 Unfortunately, this could be obscuring the increased vulnerability of those pursuing cybersex/porn.
 A 2006 Dutch study found that erotica had the highest addictive potential of all Internet applications.
-While the only brain scan study isolating porn addicts found the same brain activity as drug addicts
+At this time, only two brain scan studies have examined porn users:

 Pornographic Picture Processing Interferes with Working Memory Performance (2012)